-Flood Map Number 72000C0985J, effective on 11/18/2009: The structure or insurable property is located in a FEMA-designated Special Flood Hazard Area.
+Flood Map Number 72000C1210J, effective on 11/18/2009: The structure or insurable property is located in a FEMA-designated Special Flood Hazard Area.
 The community is participating in the National Flood Insurance Program.
 For loans, loan insurance or guarantees, the amount of flood insurance coverage must at least equal the outstanding principal balance of the loan or the maximum limit of coverage made available under the National Flood Insurance Program, whichever is less.
-For grants and other non-loan forms of financial assistance, flood insurance coverage must at least equal the total project cost or the transfer of ownership.
+For grants and other non-loan forms of financial assistance, flood insurance coverage must be continued for the life of the building irrespective of the transfer of ownership.
 The amount of coverage must at least equal the total project cost or the maximum coverage limit of the National Flood Insurance Program, whichever is less.
 With flood insurance the project is in compliance with flood insurance requirements.